NURS 7013 Clinical Supervision in Health Care

 Level Postgraduate Coursework Level 7 subject

-- Apply ethical and legal principles, professional codes and standards to the practice of clinical supervision
+3. Appraise the significance of ethical and legal principles, professional codes and standards to the practice of Clinical Supervision.

-- Critically reflect on practice issues to demonstrate capacity for self-awareness and problem solving skills.
+5. Critically reflect on practice issues to demonstrate capacity for self-awareness and clinical problem-solving skills.

-- Differentiating clinical supervision from other forms of supervision
+Differentiating clinical supervision from other forms of clinical support

-- reflective practice, Modifying responses, and Problem solving
+Reflective practice, modifying responses, and clinical problem solving

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.